gcalderone/ReusePatterns.jl/README.md

 Assume an author **A** (say, Alice) wrote a very powerful Julia code, extensively used by user **C** (say, Charlie).
 The best code reusing practice in this "two actors" scenario is the package deployment, thoroughly discussed in the Julia manual.
 Now assume a third person **B** (say, Bob) slip between Alice and Charlie: he wish to reuse Alice's code to provide more complex/extended functionalities to Charlie.
 Most likely Bob will need a more sophisticated reuse pattern...

 This package provides a few tools to facilitate Bob's work in reusing Alice's code, by mean of two of the most common reuse patterns: *composition* and *subtyping* ([implementation inheritance](https://en.wikipedia.org/wiki/Inheritance_(object-oriented_programming)) is not supported in Julia), and check which one provides the best solution.
-Also, it aims to relieve Charlie from dealing with the underlying details, and seamlessly use the new functionalities introduced by Bob without modifying the code dealing with Alice's package.
+Also, it aims to relieve Charlie from dealing with the underlying details, and seamlessly use the new functionalities introduced by Bob.

 The motivation to develop this package stems from the following posts on the Discourse:
 - https://discourse.julialang.org/t/how-to-add-metadata-info-to-a-dataframe/11168